CAPS Trust is now the

 How a CAPS Trust/Asset Exchange work

-With a CAPS Trust structure, there is a buyer and a seller, just like a conventional sale; however, the business or real estate is sold to an irrevocable trust (Sale 1) which immediately sells the business or real estate to the buyer (Sale 2).
+With a CAPS Trust or Asset Exchange structure, there is a buyer and a seller, just like a conventional sale; however, the business or real estate is sold to an irrevocable trust (Sale 1) which immediately sells the business or real estate to the buyer (Sale 2).
 From a buyer’s perspective it is seamless: he/she purchases the business under the same terms, only it is purchased from “XYZ Trust” instead of “ABC Seller”.

 From a seller’s perspective the transaction is structured as an installment sale.
 The trust gives the seller a secured promissory note.
 This note has flexibility of payment and terms, so the seller can determine his/her cash flow needs on a monthly basis and structure the payments based on those needs.
 The note creates an income stream for the seller, secured by the assets of the trust.
 The seller pays taxes as he/she receives the income on an installment sale basis in the future.
 This aspect of the structure is governed by installment sale tax law.

 When the business or real estate is sold to the irrevocable trust, the taxes are deferred (not eliminated) for the seller.
 The trust sells the assets for the acquisition price so zero gain is recognized with Sale 1 and Sale 2.
 Since the sale to the trust isn't a taxable event, zero taxes are due on the sale date.
 This gives the seller more money in the form of "pre-tax" dollars to invest over time.
 The trust proceeds can be invested in stocks, bonds, marketable securities, annuities, life insurance policies, etc. to provide income to the seller which is paid through the note on an installment sale basis.